Up, Up and Away into the Future!

 *

-1st Floor – Front Entrance Hallway with entries to Parlor & Dining Room
+1st Floor – Front Entrance Hallway seen from Library with entries to the Parlor (with added wall & door) and Dining Room

 *